mailchimp/mc-woocommerce/README.txt

 - Deleting removes the connection between Mailchimp and WooCommerce, and uninstalls the plugin from your site.
 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
+= 2.1.15 =
+* Adds optional feedback survey on deactivate
+* Updates syncing engine to use REST API
+* Fixes edited orders syncing old and new products into Mailchimp
+* Adds support for remove_action
 = 2.1.14 =
 * Adds support for filter on newsletter field
 * fixes inactive log delete button